AstroTechies/astroneermodding/docs/guides/faq.rst

 In the Import Data section of the asset in UAssetGUI, add the following imports to the bottom of your Import Map.
 Each of the negative numbers is a placeholder, and should be replaced with the actual number of the import in your asset.

 Replace -2 with the number of the second import that was added.
-Replace "/Game/Items/ItemTypes/Intermediates/Carbon" with the path to the item type of the resource, and replace "Carbon_C" with the file name followed by "_C".
+Replace "/Game/Items/ItemTypes/Intermediates/Carbon" with the path to the item type, and replace "Carbon_C" with the file name followed by "_C".
 See the "I want to modify a specific item, but I can't find its ItemType asset!" question for more information.

 * Line -1: ``["/Script/Engine","BlueprintGeneratedClass","-2","Carbon_C","False",""]``
 * Line -2: ``["/Script/CoreUObject","Package","0","/Game/Items/ItemTypes/Intermediates/Carbon","False",""]``